Insights How to create winning tender documents

 Making the sale

-Content is obviously important, but, is not always the differentiator when it comes to pitch documents.
+Content is obviously important, but, is not always the differentiator when it comes to pitching documents.
 If you cannot engage your prospect in an effective way through your tender, you may well be out of the race before you get going.

 By adding design and creative forethought to your presentation, you can grab attention and engage your audience, promoting your organisation, your approach to business and demonstrating how your business communicates effectively.